Kokolipa/deep-learning-challenge/README.md

 |**(5)**|0.7307|0.5583|2|['relu', 'tanh', 'sigmoid']|80, 30|

 ### Recommendation
 - [x] Given that our model tries to predict a binary result, the **logistic regression** model can potentially be more effective in solving Alphabet Soup's problem statement as it estimates the probability of an event occurring, such as successful/unsuccessful, based on a given dataset of independent variables.
-Logistic regression deals well with both features with linear relationships but can also perform well on features without linear relationships.
+Logistic regression deals well with features with linear relationships but can also perform well with features without linear relationships.

 ### Libraries Used
 1. sklearn